Credential

 • Assisting employers, members of allied-health professions, and the public in the assessment of cancer registrars.

-Value of the CTR Credential
+Value of the ODS Credential

 • Recognized internationally in the recruitment and retention of cancer registry personnel.